SaiSindhuja197/mslearn-openai/Instructions/Labs/06-use-own-data.md

     ![](../media/review-1.png "Add data")

- - This may take a few minutes, during which you need to leave your window open.
+1. This may take a few minutes, during which you need to keep your window open.

     ![](../media/review-2.png)

- - Once completed, verify if the data source, search resource, and index specified **margiestravel** are present under the **Add your data** tab in the  **Assistant setup** pane.
+1. Once completed, verify if the data source, search resource, and index specified **margiestravel** are present under the **Add your data** tab in the  **Assistant setup** pane.

     ![](../media/review-3.png)